Brianino/YotsugiBot/README.md

 (https://github.com/Kyousei/YotsugiBot/wiki/Windows-Self-Hosting-Guide).

-If you'd like to self host Yotsugi on your Linux/Ubuntu/Debian VPS/PC/Laptop, follow this [guide]
+If you'd like to self host Yotsugi on your Linux/Ubuntu VPS, follow this [guide]

 (https://github.com/Kyousei/YotsugiBot/wiki/Linux-Self-Hosting-Guide).